By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Pros: A

-can represent both numbers with just one, which then can be converted toString
+doublecan represent both numbers with just one, which then can be converted toString. -

 Cons: When instantiating score from double, it might be simplified.
 For example, 2 correct attempts and 4 total attempts becomes 0.5.
 When instantiating from double, it is interpreted as 1 correct attempt and 2 total attempts.